yugabyte/yugabyte-db/docs/content/preview/integrations/akka-ysql.md

     Press enter when you're prompted to name the application.

-1. Add the following code in `build.sbt` file from your project's home directory.
+1. Replace the existing code in the `build.sbt` file from your project's home directory with the following:

     ```sh
     cd hello-world-template